Counterparty

 Mining Area C has two major operations:

-- The North Flank, which has been operational since 2003 with a history of consistent and growing iron ore production and current capacity of 65 million wet tonnes per year (mwtpa); and
+- The North Flank, which has been operational since 2003 with a history of consistent and growing iron ore production and current capacity of 65 million wet metric tonnes per annum (wmtpa); and